eduardomacetas/eloquent-javascript-exercises/README.md

 **Steps :**

 1. Open Terminal
-2. Set Path to where File is Located (using cd
+2. Set Path to where File is Located (using cd)
-3. Type **“node FileName.js”** and Click Enter
+3. Type **“node FileName.js”** and press "Enter" key